paraswap/paraswap-dex-lib/README.md

 ### Good Practices for DEX integration

 - Fullnode calls are expensive.
 An integration should minimize the number of fullnode rpc calls by following [Event based Pricing](#Understanding-the-event-based-pricing-approach)
 - Use Multicall.
-Instead of performing each RPC calls individually they should be batched together into one multicall.
+Instead of performing each RPC calls individually they should be batched together into multicalls.
 - Contract & Interface instances should be reused.
 There will be cases when you would be lured to create Contract/Interface objects for every dex pool to perform on-chain calls.
 This can lead to memory leaks in DEXes like UniswapV2 where there can be arbitrarily many pools.
 In such cases all the pools with the same abi should reuse the same Contract/Interface object.

 ### Writing Testing